Kitware/ParaView/Web/Documentation/guides/apache_front_end/README.md

 ### Add a virtual host

 Now add a virtual host to the Apache configuration.

+#### If you compiled Apache yourself

+In this case, you will probably find a file named `httpd-vhosts.conf` located in `/opt/apache-2.4.7/conf/extra/` or similar.
+You should remove the contents of that file and replace them with the virtual host configuration shown below.

-If you built Apache yourself, this will probably be the `httpd-vhosts.conf` file, located in `/opt/apache-2.4.7/conf/extra/` or similar.
-If you use a recent, package-installed Apache, you'll probably create a file in `/etc/apache2/sites-available/` and make a symbolic link to it from `/etc/apache2/sites-enabled/`.
-There are some specifics about how to do this in the [Ubuntu 14.04 LTS](index.html#!/guide/ubuntu_14_04) guide.
-Make sure to replace the `ServerName` value (shown here as `<MY-SERVER-NAME>`) with the correct host name.
-Also make sure the `DocumentRoot` value (shown here as `<MY-DOCUMENT-ROOT>`) makes sense for your particular deployment, we typically point it at the `www` directory of the ParaView build or install tree.
+#### If you installed Apache 2.4.7 from a package

+In this case you should create a file in `/etc/apache2/sites-available/` and make a symbolic link to it from `/etc/apache2/sites-enabled/`.
+We'll assume you named this file `001-pvw.conf`.

+In either case, make sure to replace the `ServerName` value (shown below as `<MY-SERVER-NAME>`) with the correct host name.
+Also make sure the `DocumentRoot` value (shown below as `<MY-DOCUMENT-ROOT>`) makes sense for your particular deployment, we typically point it at the `www` directory of the ParaView build or install tree.

     <VirtualHost *:80>
         ServerName <MY-SERVER-NAME>